-- A fuel depot is an industrial operation and entirely unsuitable for a site so close to a large residential area with over 1000 homes, a nature reserve and public recreation areas.
+A fuel depot is an industrial operation and entirely unsuitable for a site so close to a large residential area with over 1000 homes, a nature reserve and public recreation areas.

-- The proposal represents a major shift from the previous service-station use, with more intensive operations and heavier vehicle movements. - The applicant has not demonstrated that this is the right location or that safer, more appropriate industrial sites are unavailable. - The applicant previously operated on the site in December 2024, without a licence, creating potential harm and demonstrating the possible impact should full operations commence.
+The proposal represents a major shift from the previous ion use, with more intensive operations and heavier vehicle movements.

+The applicant has not demonstrated that this is the right location or that safer, more appropriate industrial sites are unavailable.

+The applicant previously operated on the site in December 2024, without a licence, creating potential harm and demonstrating the possible impact should full operations commence.

 This proposal poses unacceptable risks to the environment, public health, highway safety and residential amenity.
 The combination of flood risk, fuel spill danger, heavy-vehicle movements, and harm to Charvil Country Park makes this development entirely inappropriate for the location.
-As we have family, it's unfair to dump filth in our backyard.